LogitechGalena/Payload-to-Dict/README.md

 ```
 python convert.py
 ```
 That's all you need!
-Just type in the state you live in (NJ, VA, etc.) and it will search for available vaccines.
+Just edit the payload in the code and run the file.

 ![CLI Example](https://github.com/LogitechGalena/Payload-to-Dict/blob/main/carbon.png)